aryanlaroia28/ComputerNetworksProject/README.md

 - **File-based storage** - Stores data in a lightweight file format, making it easy to deploy and operate without complex setup.
 - **Custom commands** - Supports commands beyond typical CRUD operations, allowing for flexible data interactions (e.g., incrementing values, transactions).
 - **Backup and restore** - Provides commands to save and load data, supporting data persistence and migration.
+- **Simple SQL Query Support** - Supports `SELECT`, `FROM`, and `WHERE` clauses for relational data querying on pre-defined tables.
+- **Semantic Caching Layer** - An intelligent, in-memory cache for SQL queries.
+It stores not just exact query results (Direct Hits), but also superset results.
+This allows the system to answer new, more specific queries (e.g., `SELECT * FROM trades WHERE price > 2000`) by filtering existing cached results (e.g., `SELECT * FROM trades WHERE price > 100`), drastically reducing database load and response time.
+- **LRU Eviction** - The semantic cache uses a Least Recently Used (LRU) policy to manage its fixed size, ensuring the most relevant query results remain in memory.

 ### Rate Limiter
 - **Request rate limiting** - Limits the frequency of requests to prevent abuse, with customizable rates and time windows.